-Join Chris Meyer for an in-depth discussion in this video Photoshop and alpha channels, part of After Effects: 2015 Creative Cloud Updates.
+Join Chris Meyer for an in-depth discussion in this video Photoshop and alpha channels, part of After Effects CC 2015 New Features.

 - Let's go through a typical use case, where you, or more likely, another user in Photoshop who you're sharing a folder with, can move assets from their copy of Photoshop to your copy of After Effects.
 I'll open up the Libraries Panel.
 And there you'll already see it has my color swatches and other graphics that I've already loaded, in addition to my other libraries, including my watch parts.
 Let's go ahead and create a new library.
 I'm gonna call this bike parts, Create.
 In a collaborative environment, user who is creating these assets would then share that folder with me, just like I showed you in the prior movie.